 - The ALA VGS Network.
 The people you meet at ALA VGS and the friends you make are all young women with tremendous potential and successful futures ahead.
 Citizen selection is based on academic achievement, strength of character, and school and community contributions.
 The counselors and staff who lead you during the week, all former ALA VGS citizens, will share their many talents and successes with you as well.
 After the week of ALA VGS, graduates of the program join a community of thousands across the country.
 This network of women in countless roles and professions serve as friends, mentors, and contacts for years to come.

-What if I have additional questions?
+What if I haven’t yet received my registration materials, or what if I have additional questions?

 Use our contact page to send us a message, and we will get back to you as soon as possible.